A complete travel guide to Geoffrey Bay Magnetic Island. Check out the underwater wrecks and meet the resident rock wallabies!

 There is plenty of good snorkeling in both Florence and Arthur Bays.

-I hope that you found this quick guide to visiting the rock wallabies and snorkelling on the wrecks at Geoffrey Bay, Magnetic Island.
-If you're after more adventure inspiration for Maggie, make sure to check out some of my other travel guides below too.
+I hope you enjoyed this quick travel guide!
+If you're after more adventure inspiration for Maggie, make sure to check out some of my other blogs below too.

 Jen